2022 Hurricane Season Outlook

 - Atlantic Multi-decadal Oscillation (AMO)

-Key Predictors in the 2021 Hurricane Season: ENSO and AMO
+Key Predictors in the 2022 Hurricane Season: ENSO, AMO, and Western Hemisphere Warm Pool

-Similar to last year, Earth Networks predicts another ENSO this hurricane season.
+As in 2021, Earth Networks predicts another ENSO to occur during the 2022 hurricane season.
 An ENSO is a periodic cyclical warming and cooling of the equatorial pacific oceans.

 - Latest ocean water temperature anomalies